deuxfleurs-org/garage/doc/book/src/quick_start/index.md

 - [Cyberduck](https://cyberduck.io/)
 - [`s3cmd`](https://s3tools.org/s3cmd)

-Refer to the ["configuring clients"](../cookbook/clients.md) to learn how to configure these clients to interact with a Garage server.
+Refer to the ["configuring clients"](../cookbook/clients.md) page to learn how to configure these clients to interact with a Garage server.